jcl134714-ux/wire-maze-biosonar/README.md

 How to use:

 The workflow has three steps.
-First, generate spectrograms from MSM scattering data (one file per distribution type): python generate_spectrograms.py --input data/square_lattice_results28.mat --output spectrograms/square_lattice.npz
+First, generate spectrograms from MSM scattering data (one file per distribution type): python generate_spectrograms.py

-Then prepare the dataset (applies Jet colormap and splits into train/val/test): python prepare_dataset.py --output_dir data/
+Then prepare the dataset (applies Jet colormap and splits into train/val/test): python prepare_dataset.py

-Finally, train and evaluate the CNN: python train_cnn.py --data_dir data/ --epochs 50 --batch_size 64
+Finally, train and evaluate the CNN: python train_cnn.py

 Signal parameters: